giltene/GilExamples/SpinHintTest/JEPdraft.md

 ##Goals

-Provide an API that would allow Java code to hint to the runtime that it is in a spin wait loop.
-The API would be a pure hint, and will carry no semantic behavior requirements (i.e. a no-op is a valid implementation).
+Provide an API that would allow Java code to indicate to the runtime that it is in a spin wait loop.
+The API would act as a pure hint, and will carry no semantic behavior requirements (i.e. a no-op is a valid implementation).
 Allow the JVM to benefit from spin wait loop specific behaviors that may be useful on certain hardware platforms.
 Provide both a no-op implementation and an intrinsic implementation in the JDK, and demonstrate an execution benefit on at least one